Interferential Therapy in Westminster, Lakewood, Aurora, and Centennial

 The first step in prescribing any form of care, including interferential therapy, is determining the underlying cause of your symptoms to see what kinds of therapy make the most sense for your individual needs.
 Interferential therapy is often prescribed for issues such as sprains and strains, post-operative or post-stroke recovery, sciatica, disc pain, and cervical or lumbar spondylosis.
 Since chiropractic adjustment, massage, and rehabilitative exercises can also treat these issues, we may recommend interferential treatment as part of a larger holistic healing plan for you.
 The treatments themselves aren't painful, although you might feel a slight tickling sensation.
 They also have the benefit of being totally safe.

-Contact our Lakewood, Westminster, or Aurora Chiropractors Today
+Contact our Westminster, Lakewood, Aurora, or Centennial Chiropractors Today

 Either chiropractor on our skilled team at Metro Denver Accident & Injury Centers will be happy to tell you whether interferential therapy would make sense for you.
 Call our Westminster (303-457-4570), Lakewood (720-328-9033), or Aurora (303-927-7027) office today to schedule an evaluation.